 Early-stage dementia and money management: signs of struggle

-Be alert for these signs your parents are having difficulty managing money:
+Stay alert for common signs that your parents are having difficulty managing money

-- Trouble with common financial skills such as balancing a checkbook, calculating change, or organizing financial documents
+- Trouble with common skills, like budgeting or organizing financial documents

 - Unusual purchases or merchandise at home

-10 tips to protect your aging parents’ assets
+10 tips on how to protect your elderly parents’ assets

-- Talk to your loved one often and as soon as possible about their wishes for the future and your desire to help.
-(See below for four tips on starting the conversation.)
+- Talk to your loved one often and as soon as possible about their wishes for the future.
+Also, discuss your desire to help them succeed.
+See below for four tips on starting the conversation with your parents about protecting their finances during early-stage dementia.

-- Block scammers from calling.
-Add your parents’ home and mobile phone numbers to the National Do Not Call Registry.
+- Block scammers from calling, and add your parents’ home and mobile phone numbers to the National Do Not Call Registry.
+This helps prevent elder abuse before their phone ever rings.

-- Sign your parents up for free credit reports.
-Federal law requires each of the three nationwide consumer credit reporting companies — Equifax, Experian, and TransUnion — to give you a free credit report every 12 months if you ask for it.
+- Sign your parents up for free credit reports through one of the three nationwide consumer credit reporting companies: Equifax, Experian, and TransUnion.
+Federal law requires those companies to give you a free credit report every 12 months if you ask for it.
+This makes keeping an eye out for any unusual activity or potential fraud easier for you and your parent.

-- Help set up automatic payments.
-Work with your parents to have their utility bills, mortgage payments, and credit card payments taken care of automatically.
+- Set up automatic payments with your parent and have their utility bills, rent or mortgage payments, and credit card payments taken care of automatically.

-- Agree on a daily spending limit on credit or debit card purchases.
-If overspending continues, consider using preloaded bank cards instead of regular credit or debit cards.
+- Agree on a daily spending limit with your parent on credit and debit card purchases.
+If overspending continues, consider giving your loved one preloaded bank cards instead of regular credit or debit cards.

-- Weigh the pros and cons of opening a joint banking account with your parents.
+- Weigh the pros and cons of opening a joint banking accountwith your parent.

-- Learn more about their estate.
-Ask your parents about their estate and their goals for the future.
-What were their financial decisions and what guided them?
-This can help you ensure there aren’t unaccounted for assets that might be vulnerable.
+- Learn more about your parent’s estate and their goals for its future.
+What were their financial ambitions when they started their estate, and what guided their choices?
+Understanding this can help you both plan for their future together from a more-informed place.

 - Designate a durable power of attorney (POA)by talking with an elder law attorney.
-A durable POA can act on a person’s behalf financially and legally when they are no longer able to do so.
-It can help people with dementia and their families avoid court actions that could remove control of a parents’ assets, according to the National Institute on Aging.
-Send this document to any company, organization, or facility your parents use so you can communicate with them on your parents’ behalf.
+An agent appointed under a durable POA can act on a person’s behalf in financial and legal matters, even if the person becomes incapacitated.
+A durable POA can help ensure your parents’ assets stay in the right hands, according to the National Institute on Aging.
+Send this document to any company, organization, or facility your parents use, so you can communicate with them on your parents’ behalf.

 Signs of elder financial abuse or fraud

-Even if family members are vigilant, scammers can still take advantage of seniors with memory loss via telephone, e-mail, and in-person scams.
-Con artists can be very convincing.
-They know how to apply pressure to get seniors to act quickly.
+Even if family members vigilantly guard against senior fraud, scammers can still take advantage of seniors with memory loss via telephone, e-mail, and in-person scams.
+Con artists can be very convincing, and your loved one may quickly become a victim of elder financial abuse.
+Scammers know how to apply pressure to get seniors to act before considering the consequences.

-It’s not uncommon for seniors to give their credit card information over the phone to someone pretending to be a grandchild in need.
-Sometimes, the person committing elder financial abuse is a family member or “friend” taking advantage of a senior’s diminishing cognitive ability.
+It’s not uncommon for seniors to give their credit card number or other sensitive information over the phone to someone pretending to be a grandchild in need.
+Sadly, people that commit elder financial abuse are sometimes friends or family members looking to take advantage of a senior’s diminishing cognitive ability.

 - Strange-looking signatures on checks or legal documents

-- Talk or evidence of unexplained money transfers
+- Stories or evidence of unexplained money transfers

 - Sudden changes in your parents’ will